sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 npx scrypt-cli compile
 ```

-This command will output a contract artifact file at `artifacts\src\contracts\voting.json`.
+This command will generate a contract artifact file at `artifacts\src\contracts\voting.json`.

 ### Contract Deployment

-After [installing the sCrypt SDK](#install-the-scrypt-sdk), you will get a script `deploy.ts`, which can be used to deploy our `Voting` contract with a little modification.
+After [installing the sCrypt SDK](#install-the-scrypt-sdk), you will have a script `deploy.ts` in the project directory, which can be used to deploy our `Voting` contract with some monior modification.

 ```ts
 import { CandidateName, Voting, N } from './src/contracts/voting'